StochSS/stochss-compute/README.md

 #### Docker

-The easiest way to get stochss-remote running is with docker.
+The easiest way to get stochss-compute running is with docker.
 Clone the repository and run the following in the root directory:

 ```
 docker-compose up --build